zenml-io/zenml/docs/book/stack_components/secrets_manager.md

 | AWSSecretsManager   | aws                  | aws                 |
 | GCPSecretsManager   | gcp_secrets_manager  | gcp_secrets_manager |

-If you would like to see the available flavors for artifact stores, you can use the command:
+If you would like to see the available flavors for secret managers, you can use the command:

 ```shell